YaduAhuja/Code-Builder/README.md

 ```

 ## External Terminals Support:
 By Default the Code Builder provides the settings for cmd on Windows and Terminal app on MAC.
-But if you want to change the external terminal you can do so by going in `Preferences -> Terminal -> External` and Copying and Pasting the name of External Terminal for your OS.
+But if you want to change the external terminal you can do so by going in `Preferences -> Terminal -> External` and Copying and Pasting the name of External Terminal for your Environment.
 Here is the List of Names which are Supported.

 **Windows :** cmd